sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 Test coverage from integration tests is tracked in [Codecov](https://codecov.io/gh/sourcegraph/sourcegraph) under the flag `integration`.

-#### Running client integration tests
+#### Running integration tests

 To run integration tests for the web app:

-1. Run `INTEGRATION_TESTS=true yarn watch-web` in the repository root in a separate terminal to watch files and build a JavaScript bundle.
+1. Run `INTEGRATION_TESTS=true ENTERPRISE=1 yarn watch-web` in the repository root in a separate terminal to watch files and build a JavaScript bundle.
 You can also launch it as the VS Code task "Watch web app".
-    - Alternatively, `INTEGRATION_TESTS=true yarn build-web` will only build a bundle once.
+    - Alternatively, `sg run web-integration-build` will only build a bundle once.
-1. If you need to test Enterprise features such as Batch Changes, set `ENTERPRISE=1` when building.
-1. Run `yarn test-integration` in the repository root to run the tests.
+1. Run `sg test web-integration` in the repository root to run the tests.

 A Sourcegraph instance does not need to be running, because all backend interactions are stubbed.

 To run a specific web app integration test in the debug mode:

 1. Run `sg start web-standalone` in the repository root to start serving the development version of the application.
-2. Run `yarn test-integration:debug PATH_TO_THE_TEST_FILE_TO_DEBUG`.
+2. Run `sg test web-integration:debug PATH_TO_THE_TEST_FILE_TO_DEBUG`.
 With that command, the server is only used to serve `index.html` and client bundle assets, but the API responses should be mocked as usual.

 See the above sections for more details on how to debug the tests, which applies to both integration and end-to-end tests.